yyueyangg/personal-docs/docs/source/game-dev-experience.rst

 Environment Setup:
 You will have to install the latest version Pygame, Tkinter, NumPy, random, math, sys.

 Pygame is not available on MacOS.
-If you are developing on MacOS, you will need a VM or a Boot Camp Assistant.
+If you are developing on MacOS, you will need a VM or a Boot Camp Assistant for Windows.

 - `2048 <https://github.com/yyueyangg/2048>`__